-- (1) Subject to Article 46(3), a Public Company shall not allot Shares as Paid Up (in part or in full) otherwise than in cash unless: - (a) the Company has obtained an independent valuation of the non-cash consideration for the Allotment in accordance with this Article not more than six (6) months prior to the Allotment; and - (b) a copy of the valuation report has been sent to the proposed allottee; and - (c) copies of the valuation report and the relevant resolutions have been submitted to the Registrar along with the Allotment notice. - (2) A Public Company shall not accept at any time, in payment up of its Shares or any premium on them, an undertaking given by any person that such person or another should do work or perform services for the Company or any other person, which may be performed five (5) years after the date of such Allotment. - (3) Nothing in this Article applies to: - (a) the Allotment of Shares in a Company in connection with a share exchange; - (b) the Allotment of Shares in a Company in connection with a proposed merger; - (c) the Allotment of Shares in a Company on the conversion of any convertible Securities; - (d) the exercise of an option to acquire Shares in a Company; - (e) the Allotment of Shares that are fully Paid Up from the reserves of a Company to all Shareholders in proportion to the number of Shares held by each Shareholder; or - (f) the consolidation and division, or subdivision, of Shares, or any class of Shares, in a Company in proportion to those Shares or the Shares in that class. - (4) The valuation report required under Article 46(1) shall be made by any person registered as an auditor pursuant to this Law who is not: - (a) an officer or employee of the Company or a partner or employee of such a person, or a partnership in which such a person is a partner; - (b) an officer or employee of an associated undertaking of the Company or a partner or employee of such a person, or a partnership in which such a person is a partner; or - (c) connected in any way with the Company, as prescribed under Regulations. - (5) The person carrying out the valuation is entitled to require from the Officers and Employees of the Company such information and explanation as such person thinks necessary, and such Officers and Employees shall take reasonable steps to comply with those requests.
-A person who knowingly or recklessly makes a statement to which this Article applies, that is misleading, false or deceptive in a material way is liable to a fine in Schedule 2. - (6) For the purposes of this Article 46, an Allotment is in connection with: - (a) a share exchange, if the consideration for such an Allotment is the transfer of shares in another body corporate or the cancellation of shares in another body corporate, and such
+- (1) Subject to Article 42(3), a Public Company shall not allot Shares as Paid Up (in part or in full) otherwise than in cash unless: - (a) the Company has obtained an independent valuation of the non-cash consideration for the Allotment in accordance with this Article not more than six (6) months prior to the Allotment; and - (b) a copy of the valuation report has been sent to the proposed allottee; and - (c) copies of the valuation report and the relevant Resolutions have been submitted to the Registrar along with the Allotment notice. - (2) A Public Company shall not accept at any time, in payment up of its Shares or any premium on them, an undertaking given by any person that such person or another should do work or perform services for the Company or any other person, which may be performed five (5) years after the date of such Allotment. - (3) Nothing in this Article applies to: - (a) the Allotment of Shares in a Company in connection with a share exchange; - (b) the Allotment of Shares in a Company in connection with a proposed merger; - (c) the Allotment of Shares in a Company on the conversion of any convertible Securities; - (d) the exercise of an option to acquire Shares in a Company; - (e) the Allotment of Shares that are fully Paid Up from the reserves of a Company to all Shareholders in proportion to the number of Shares held by each Shareholder; or - (f) the consolidation and division, or subdivision, of Shares, or any class of Shares, in a Company in proportion to those Shares or the Shares in that class. - (4) The valuation report required under Article 42(1) shall be made by any person registered as an auditor who is not: - (a) an officer or Employee of the Company or a partner or employee of such a person, or a partnership in which such a person is a partner; - (b) an officer or employee of an associated undertaking of the Company or a partner or employee of such a person, or a partnership in which such a person is a partner; or - (c) connected in any way with the Company, as prescribed under Regulations. - (5) The person carrying out the valuation is entitled to require from the Officers and Employees of the Company such information and explanation as such person thinks necessary, and such Officers and Employees shall take reasonable steps to comply with those requests.
+A person who knowingly or recklessly makes a statement to which this Article applies, that is misleading, false or deceptive in a material way is liable to a fine in Schedule 2.

-Allotment is open to all holders (or all of a particular class of holders) of shares in such other body corporate; and

-(b) a proposed merger with another body corporate, if the Company proposes to acquire all the assets and liabilities of the other body corporate in exchange for the issue of its Shares or other Securities to the shareholders or members of the other body corporate.
+- (6) For the purposes of this Article 42, an Allotment is in connection with: - (a) a share exchange, if the consideration for such an Allotment is the transfer of shares in another company or the cancellation of shares in another company, and such Allotment is open to all holders (or all of a particular class of holders) of shares in such other company; and - (b) a proposed merger with another Merging Company, if the Company proposes to acquire all the assets and liabilities of the other Merging Company in exchange for the issue of its Shares or other Securities to the shareholders of the other Merging Company.

-47. Bearer Shares
+43. Bearer Shares